coder8004/Currency-Converter/README.md

 ## Introduction
 This project is part of the mandatory curriculum of the course "7,789 | 8,789 Skills: Programming with Advanced Computer Languages” supervised by Dr. Mario Silic at the University of St. Gallen.
-It was created by a group of students consisting of six people namely Sara Aeppli (15-XXX-XXX), Kimberly ANG Xiuqi, Luis Contreras, Florian Grob, Marc Wallach,  (XXX), ...
+It was created by a group of students consisting of six people namely Sara Aeppli (15-XXX-XXX), Kimberly ANG Xiuqi, Cornel Bienz, Luis Contreras, Florian Grob, Marc Wallach.

 ## Project-Description